wky/jos/lab3.md

 ---

 ##Ex.4 Setting Up the IDT

+##Challenge
 I've written a little python script, to do the messy work automatically:

 1. generate trap vectors in `kern/trapentry.S` using `kern/trapentry.tmpl` as template.
+    * all handlers are interrupt gates, but breakpoints and syscalls needs DPL of 3 for user invocation.
 2. setup IDT entries in 'kern/trap.c' using `kern/trap.c.tmpl` as template.

 This part of the logic is written in `kern/Makefrag`.
 Following instruction on MIT's page, we now have the IDT working.
+Sometimes the auto-generation of code makes `make` confused, just try `make` again.

 Later I found a alternative way which is pretty elegant as well.
 A short description: